-This is a sponsored post but all opinions are my own, you can read my disclaimer here.
+AD – This is a sponsored post, you can find my disclaimer here.

 Every single person has their own carbon footprint yet don’t know what it really is or how to reduce it.
 A carbon footprint is a measure of each individual persons carbon emissions.
 You can work out your personal carbon footprint with this calculator by Carbon Click.
 Often people think that they have to make big changes but even a small thing can help towards reducing your footprint.
 Here are a few small ways that I try to reduce my carbon footprint.

 Grow your own food

 Growing your own food is a great way to reduce your carbon footprint because it’s local, seasonal food and it won’t have all the food miles that comes with a lot of food at supermarkets.
 Plus, it is so much fun because you get to monitor the day by day progress.
 At the moment, I’m growing some pea shoots and they’ve literally only taken 2-3 weeks to grow.
 Start with simple veggies like herbs and make your way up to harder ones.
 Growing your own food also makes you value the food a bit more and you are less likely to throw food out.
 This week is National Gardening Week so when better to start?